|

 red-tinged flowers.
 Perianth lobes are 4-5mm long,

-stamens, they reproduce by division of the bulbs.
-Bloom
+and reproduce by division of their bulbs.
+Bloom time: